The best learning experiences are the ones that are not spoon-fed to you, so challenge yourself.

 The world is facing some of its most complex problems to date, with world hunger and sustainability as just a couple of examples.
 We need unique and creative solutions that are only going to come about by thinking in new ways.

 Through engineering, I have been able to try a variety of different fields I was interested in and get my questions answered by professionals with first hand knowledge.

-Having a meaningful conversations with every person, being respectful of their opinions and being accountable to their recommendations are the most valuable skill I’ve learned.
+Having meaningful conversations with every person, being respectful of their opinions and being accountable to their recommendations are the most valuable skills I’ve learned.

 I will continue to advocate for change in health care systems and delivery and to support and challenge organizations to be more inclusive of the most marginalized people.

 I am hopeful that my interdisciplinary lens will assist me to contribute to my vision — clean water for all forever.

 Don’t let failure stop you and don’t let your grades define you.

 I will strive to create opportunity, through design, for humans to participate with nature, to intimately connect with it, and to discover their own perceptions and relations to nature, in both the natural and constructed world around us.

 It has been incredibly exciting to have been able to see deep learning for particle physics develop and make my own contribution in the last couple of years.